matrix-org/matrix-spec-proposals/proposals/3914-call-notif.md

 }
 ```

-This new push rule is inserted immediately after `.m.rule.tombstone`.
+This new push rule is inserted immediately after `.m.rule.call`.

 ## Potential issues